hackergrrl/p2p-faq/README.md

 best to provide a general answer when possible, and provide concrete examples where it makes sense.

+This FAQ also provides multiple answers per question, from various authors.
+There is no single objective perspective, so more viewpoints are invited: file a pull request!

 ## 1. Sounds great, but will it scale?

+*From [@staltz][staltz]:*

 Yes.
 It is rare to find a p2p service that does not scale.
 They are distributed systems by design, and most distributed systems are meant to scale.
 You could